geoffreylitt/wildcard-onward-paper/paper.md

   todo: fill in this table
 </div>

-To evaluate table-driven customization in practice, we built the Wildcard browser extension, which implements table-driven customization in the context of existing websites.
+To evaluate data-driven customization in practice, we built the Wildcard browser extension, which implements data-driven customization in the context of existing websites.
 It is implemented in Typescript, and works across three major browsers: Chrome, Firefox, and Edge.

 We developed site-specific adapters for 11 websites that we personally use frequently, and then built customizations for those websites using the Wildcard table view.
 Table 1 summarizes these results, showing the number of lines of code in the adapter for each site, and some example customizations we created.
 Here we offer our reflections from these experiences using the system, focused on two key questions:

-* How broad is the range of possible customizations in this paradigm?
+- How broad is the range of possible customizations in this paradigm?
-* How feasible is it to build DOM scraping adapters for real websites?
+- How feasible is it to build DOM scraping adapters for real websites?

 ## Range of customizations

-We have found that table-driven customization can serve a broad range of useful purposes.
+We have found that data-driven customization can serve a broad range of useful purposes.
 Here we expand on some archetypal examples that illuminate aspects of using the system in practice.